 Full disclosure: this is still a work in progress for me – but one that is immensely satisfying and positive.
 I’m determined to dare greatly to the best of my ability.
 Are you?

 How are you living a wholehearted life?
 Are you dealing with feelings of not being ‘good enough’?
-What are you planning for 2018 that will give you courage to dare?
+What are you planning for this year that will give you the courage to dare?
 Please share your thoughts below!